 - About 15 minutes before you're ready to bake, preheat the oven to 350ºF / 180ºC.

 - If you like to brush with egg wash (for a shinier surface) see Notes, below.

 - When the buns have doubled, bake them for 15-20 minutes or until the buns have turned a nice golden brown and the surface feels slightly firm but not hard when you press it lightly.
 These rolls should have a thin soft covering, not a hard crunchy crust.

 - Transfer the rolls to a rack and let them cool for 5 minutes.

 - Carefully slide a smooth bladed knife along the sides to make sure they're not stuck, and carefully remove them onto a wire rack.
 Let cool for 10 more minutes before making the crosses on top.

-- While the buns are cooling, make the frosting by mixing the powdered sugar with the milk.
+- While the buns are cooling, make the frosting by mixing the powdered sugar with the milk in a small bowl.
 It should be very thick.
 If you feel you need more liquid, add it by drops (literally).

 - Put on a pastry bag, fitted with a small plain tip, or don't use a tip and simply cut the plastic bag, or a teaspoon, to make an X of frosting over the cross of each bun.
 The frosting will harden somewhat as the buns cool.

 - They are best eaten the same day they are baked.

 - Store leftovers at room temperature in a plastic bag or airtight container, and warm slightly before eating.
 Or freeze them, wrapped in plastic first and then in foil.
 Thaw at room temperature before serving.
 And warm in a medium oven before eating.

 Organization: always read the recipe first and make sure you have all the ingredients, at the right temperatures, and also the rest of the equipment and space to make it.
 This will make the process so much easier!